Pouteria caimito: Description

 P. caimito grows to an average of 10 m high, and can grow as high as 35 m under good conditions.

 The leaves range from oblong to elliptical.
 They can be 10-20 cm in length and 3.5-6.5 cm in width.

 Abiu may have several flowering periods a year, with potential for both flowers and fruit on the tree at one time.
 The development time from flower to ripe fruit is about 3 months.
 The main crop season varies by climate.

-The flowers on the tree may occur either single or in clusters of two to five flowers.
+The flowers on the tree may occur either singly or in clusters of two to five flowers.
 They appear on the leaf axils on long, thin shoots.
 The flowers are small with four to five petals.
 The petals are cylindrical and are white to greenish in color.
 The flowers are hermaphroditic, meaning they are both sexes.
 The flowers open in the morning and can stay open for about two days.